Phalamar/AutoAltText/privacy-policy.md

 ## 12. Complaints

 For complaints about the publisher's processing of your personal data, you may contact a competent supervisory authority.
-In Germany, this is the Federal Commissioner for Data Protection and Freedom of Information (Bundesbeauftragter für den Datenschutz und die Informationsfreiheit, BfDI), or your state's data protection authority.
+In Germany, this is the Data Protection Authority of Saarland (Unabhängiges Datenschutzzentrum Saarland, UDZ) or your local state authority.